-Type of assessment: Drama ATAR Course Weighting To SCSA Weighting for combined mark Performance/production 60% 100% 50% Researching and investigating drama in different contexts to support making drama; applying an understanding of drama in improvised, devised and scripted drama including interpreting set texts.
-Developing drama as an actor, director, dramaturge, scenographer, lighting designer, sound designer and costume designer; applying drama skills, techniques, elements, processes and principles informed by theoretical approaches and audience theory.
-Practical (performance) examination 40% Typically conducted at the end of semester and/or unit and reflecting the practical examination design brief and the practical (performance) examination requirements document for this syllabus.
+Type of assessment: Drama ATAR Course Weighting To SCSA Weighting for combined mark Performance/production Researching drama in different contexts to support making drama; applying an understanding of drama in improvised, devised and scripted drama including Set texts and monologues.
+Developing drama as an Actor, Director, Designer (either costume, lighting, set or sound); applying drama skills, elements, processes and approaches.
+30% 100% 50% Practical (performance) examination Typically conducted at the end of semester and/or unit and reflecting the practical examination design brief and the practical (performance) examination requirements document for this syllabus.
+20%